hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 ## Learning Objectives

 * How to grant or restrict access to files on a multi-user UNIX system
-* What is an "Environment Variable" in a shell.
+* What is an "Environment Variable" in Shell
-* What is $PATH, and why I should care.
+* What is $PATH, and why I should care

 ## Permissions

-Unix controls who can read, modify, and run files using *permissions*.
+Unix controls who can read, modify, and run files by conferring *permissions* to files and directories.
+As you can imagine, on a shared system it is important to protect each user's data.
+This is done by use of **permissions**.

 In this lesson, we are going to learn more about how those permissions are set and how they can be modified.

-To start, every file and directory on a Unix computer belongs to one owner and one group.
-Along with each file's content, the operating system stores the information about the user and group that own it, which is the "metadata" for a given file.
-Typically, the user is also the group on your personal computer if the user was the one who setup the computer.
+To start, every file and directory on a Unix computer belongs to one owner (referred to as "user") and one group.
+Along with each file's content, the operating system stores the information about the user and group that own it, i.e. the "metadata" for a given file.

-**Users of a multi-user UNIX system (i.e. the O2 cluster) can belong to any number of groups.**
+**Users of a multi-user Unix system (i.e. the O2 cluster) can belong to any number of groups.**

 Let's see what groups we all belong to.
 Type `groups` into the command prompt.